osqzss/gps-sdr-sim/README.md

 [ftp://cddis.gsfc.nasa.gov/gnss/data/daily/](ftp://cddis.gsfc.nasa.gov/gnss/data/daily/)

-These files are then used to generate the simulated pseudorante and Doppler for the GPS satellites in view.
+These files are then used to generate the simulated pseudorange and Doppler for the GPS satellites in view.
 This simulated range data is then used to generate the digitized I/Q samples for the GPS signal.
 For example;